 2.1 Cinema 4D Setup

-In this lesson we will go through my setup and a brief explanation of the tools you will need to complete the course.
+In this lesson you will learn how to set up Cinema 4D for our needs, and you'll be given a brief explanation of the tools you will need to complete the course.

 2.1 Cinema 4D Setup